openvinotoolkit/geti-sdk/notebooks/README.md

 2. Activate the python environment in which you installed the sc-api-tools package

-3. Run `pip install -r requirements-notebooks.txt` to install the packages required to run the notebooks
+3. Run `pip install -r ../requirements/requirements-notebooks.txt` to install the packages required to run the notebooks

 4. Create a `.env` file containing the login details for your Sonoma Creek instance,